 With the right encouragement and practice, your child can develop strong 2nd grade reading comprehension skills.

-In the process, they’ll learn a wide variety of important things, including recalling facts and details about what they’ve read, recognizing similarities across stories, and applying and transferring what they’re reading to other aspects of their life.
+In the process, they’ll learn a wide variety of important skills, including recalling facts and details about what they’ve read, recognizing similarities across stories, and applying and transferring what they’re reading to other aspects of their life.

 Table of Contents